A squint, or strabismus, is a condition in which the eyes do not align properly.

 The sign of a squint is fairly obvious from an early age.
 One of the eyes does not look straight ahead.
 A minor squint may be less noticeable.

 Infants and newborns may go cross-eyed, especially if they are tired.
 This does not mean that they have a squint.
-Parents can check with their doctor.
+Parents can check with a doctor.

-If a child has one eye closed, or turns their head when looking at you, this could be a sign of double vision, and a possible squint.
+If a child has one eye closed, or tilts their head when looking at things, this could be a sign of double vision, and a possible squint.
 It is a good idea to see a doctor.

-Strabismus is normally either present at birth or it develops in the first 6 months after birth.
+Strabismus is normally either present at birth or develops after 3 months of age.